josephong610/week7assignment/README.md

 | Statistical Science              | Alex Rivera    | 3.85 | 2              |
 | Statistical Science              | Charlie Morgan | 3.70 | 3              |
 | Statistical Science              | Sam Patel      | 3.35 | 4              |

+We are seeing the students ranked by their GPA here.
+Some departments have only one student so they're automatically 1 for that department.
 ---

 ### 7. Find the Top 3 Students Per Department (CTE)